time-less-ness/timeless-imgview/README.md

 Linux and Mac.
 I could not find one that suited my purposes.
 So I wrote my own.
 This one works for me.

+# Features
+* You can pass in a list of files on the commandline, and it will show them to you in that order.
+* You can randomly look through the list of files passed in on the commandline.
+* If you pass in naked directories to the commandline, it will pull all JPGs and PNGs (the two filetypes it knows how to display) from those directories, and put into the list of files to display.
+* You can zoom and scroll around the image with keyboard only.
+* Delete files (moves into ~/.Trash).
+* Whatever window size you set for a given directory, it remembers that for the future.

 # Installation
 The brew command is needed for Mac.
 I believe most Linux can just do the python3 portion.
 ```